Virginia

 Virginia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Virginia's population was approximately 3,630 as of November 2025.
-This figure represents an increase of 433 people (13.5%) since the 2021 Census, which reported a population of 3,197 people.
-The change is inferred from the estimated resident population of 3,598 from the ABS as of June 2024 and an additional 43 validated new addresses since the Census date.
-This level of population equates to a density ratio of 66 persons per square kilometer.
-Virginia's growth rate of 13.5% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by natural growth, contributing approximately 40.7% of overall population gains during recent periods.
+Virginia's population was around 3,632 as of February 2026.
+This reflected an increase of 435 people (13.6%) since the 2021 Census, which reported a population of 3,197 people.
+The change was inferred from the estimated resident population of 3,598 from the ABS as of June 2024 and an additional 44 validated new addresses since the Census date.
+This level of population equated to a density ratio of 66 persons per square kilometer.
+Virginia's growth exceeded the SA4 region (9.6%) and Greater Darwin since the 2021 census, marking it as a growth leader in the region.
+Natural growth contributed approximately 40.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Virginia expected to increase by 947 persons to 2041, reflecting an overall increase of 25.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort to each area, provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+A significant population increase is forecast for Virginia, with an expected increase of 947 persons to 2041, reflecting a total increase of 25.1% over the 17 years.

 Frequently Asked Questions - Population